-This is an “Americanized” version of the traditional soda bread recipe which didn’t contain any add-ins.
+This is an “Americanized” version of the traditional soda bread recipe, which didn’t contain any add-ins.
 You can certainly make the recipe as authentic as you’d like.
-It’s guaranteed to be delicious.
+Either way, it’s guaranteed to be delicious.
 Serve it warm, slathered with butter, toasted for breakfast— it’s also the perfect addition to your traditional St. Patrick’s Day menu!

 4 cups all-purpose flour